-For our first summer in the mountains there was only ever one hotel on the list – The Rosa Alpina Hotel & Spa.
-Located not far from the Austrian border in a small mountain village of San Cassiano in the Dolomites of Northern Italy.
-A super fan of the Sound of Music, I couldn’t wait to create my own version of the Von Pixies!
+For our first summer in the mountains there was only ever one hotel on the list.
+Located not far from the Austrian border in a small mountain village of San Cassiano in the Dolomites of Northern Italy is The Rosa Alpina Hotel & Spa.
+A huge fan of the Sound of Music, I couldn’t wait to create my own version of the Von Pixies!

-On arrival we were immediately greeted with a big smile and umbrella and escorted into the warmth and comfort of the hotel.
+On arrival we were immediately greeted with a big smile, umbrella and escorted into the warmth and comfort of the hotel.
 A Relais & Chateaux property Rosa Alpina has been owned and run by the Pizzini family since the late thirties.
 The hands-on and intimate feel the owners create along with their faultless attention to detail sets it apart from any other.
 The wonderful candy bar in reception enjoyed by the kids – and big kids – would have scored it a ten alone!

 The 51 rooms and suites are tastefully decorated in traditional Ladino style: a white, cream and pale wood colour scheme with hints of colour through textiles and accessories.

 We opted for a suite, the two bedrooms were on the mezzanine level with the living space and bathroom downstairs.
 The girls were over the moon with their own mini room complete with a Rosa Alpina bear and t-shirt each as a welcome gift.
 Whilst Mr S and I were treated to a lovely bottle of South Tyrol red wine.

 The balcony looked onto the beautiful alpine mountains.
 Many a rooibos tea was consumed on the terrace whilst resting the tootsies after a day in the mountains.